Vikms95/react-wheres-waldo/planning/notes.md

 :add a button within the dropdown to close it?? since maybe the user does not want to close the modal -->

-- Setup event listener to check with coordinates were clicked :invisible divs to know if the location is the right one? (could be easy to cheat) :store coordinates range on each character object?
+- Setup event listener to check with coordinates were clicked
+ characterName1: {coordsRangeX: value, coordsRangeY:value}
+  characterName2: {coordsRangeX: value, coordsRangeY: value}
+  :store coordinates range on each character object?
-  :setup state where the coordinates will be stored on each image click :if any character from the dropdown is
+  :setup state where the coordinates to validate will be stored on each image click :if any character from the dropdown is validated, set some state validating on the front-end

+  :Now hook up the functionality for validating with your back end whether the user has clicked in the right place for that character.
+  :Tie it into your front end so you can seamlessly select characters, validate them, and place the appropriate markers on the map if the selection was correct.

 - Setup character positions in the database
   :object with character name as key and coordinates as value?